Module: Clustering Stability#

 A slightly more elaborate metric is the silhouette score.
 It measures how similar an object is to its own cluster (cohesion) compared to other clusters (separation).
 Values range from −1 to +1, where a high value indicates that the object is well matched to its own cluster and poorly matched to neighboring clusters.

-As with the RMSD, we compute this for Leiden clustering at different resolutions and report the best one.
+We compute this metric for Leiden clustering at different resolutions and report the best one.

 [9]: